ElementalMP4/DiceRoll/README.md

 To run the application as-is, grab the executable from the releases.

-To build or edit the code yourself, download `DiceRoll.cs`
+To build or edit the code yourself, download `Program.cs`